 I’ve had PCOS + IR since age 13 (although never overweight) but have managed to get rid of all the symptoms thanks to keto.
 I never had irregular periods before.
 I love keto + IF (16:8 daily) – it makes me feel great and I don’t count calories or restrict anymore.
 However everywhere I look they say you can’t fast or avoid carbs and that you need to stop training and put on considerable weight if you want to overcome HA.
 It’s so confusing!
 In your experience, can LCHF + IF help or worsen HA?
 HUGE thanks, Dr. Fox.

-Hypothalamic dysfunction in women is an epidemic following what I call the “exercise revolution” that began about 1980 and the dramatic change in athletics for women in U.S. schools about that time.
-Women now feel ashamed if they don’t engage in some high-level sport, where just a few years prior, they were not expected to be involved in sports.
-The latter attitude was present for the 100 million years leading up to 1980.
-In addition to the dramatic increase in fertility issues it creates, low estrogen causes all the major psychiatric issues for women: PMS, migraine headaches, depression anxiety, ADD, bipolar etc. etc. This is a huge problem in our world.
+I believe hypothalamic dysfunction in women is an increasing problem following what I call the “exercise revolution” that began about 1980 and the dramatic change in athletics for women in U.S. schools about that time.
+Many women now feel ashamed if they don’t engage in some high-level sport, where just a few years prior, they were not expected to be involved in sports.
+In addition to the potential increase in fertility issues it creates, low estrogen can contribute to all the major psychiatric issues for women: PMS, migraine headaches, depression anxiety, ADD, bipolar etc. etc.

-The sensitization to stress seems to be permanent.
+The sensitization to stress could potentially be permanent.
 Certainly, everything done to decrease stress brings the physiology back toward normal, but still needs some help.
-Almost every woman with this problem needs supplemental estrogen to feel normal.
+Many women with this problem could benefit from supplemental estrogen.
 Amenorrhea is the dramatic example, but the vast majority of women suffering from this have very subtle ovulation and menstrual changes resulting in 30-32-day cycles, something that is seen as normal by almost all physicians including reproductive medicine physicians.
 Only the amenorrheic patients are getting any press in the medical literature and they are few and far between.
-In the exercise world, these are the marathoners and the triathaletes.
-To answer this question though, keto relieves any nutrtitional stress that is present, i.e. hypoglycemia.
+In the exercise world, these are the marathoners and the triathletes.
+To answer this question though, keto and relieve the nutritional stress that is present.
 Therefore you should stay the course!